-How to Make a God’s Eye Craft with Embroidery Floss
+Great Kid Craft for Learning to make a God’s Eye with Embroidery Floss

 This is one of the most popular crafts done each year at summer camps, birthday parties and in schools.
 It is fun because it is simple once you get the hang of the weaving – and then can be a tad addictive.
 I love this as a project in the summer boredom buster box because it only takes to materials to be successful.
 The greatest thing about this version is the use of the Anchor embroidery floss on spools.
 They are such a GAME CHANGER because the floss never gets tangled.
 I can’t wait to show you the step by step process of How to Make a God’s Eye Craft with Embroidery Floss.